HC Wainwright Boosts Protagonist Therapeutics (NASDAQ:PTGX) Price Target to $36.00

-Protagonist Therapeutics (NASDAQ:PTGX) had its price target increased by HC Wainwright from $33.00 to $36.00 in a research report report published on Thursday morning, The Fly reports.
-HC Wainwright currently has a buy rating on the stock.
+Protagonist Therapeutics (NASDAQ:PTGX) had its price target boosted by equities research analysts at HC Wainwright from $33.00 to $36.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The firm presently has a “buy” rating on the stock.
+HC Wainwright’s target price indicates a potential upside of 19.01% from the company’s previous close.

-PTGX has been the topic of a number of other reports.
-BMO Capital Markets increased their price target on shares of Protagonist Therapeutics from $37.00 to $46.00 in a research report on Monday, December 7th.
-JPMorgan Chase & Co. began coverage on shares of Protagonist Therapeutics in a research report on Wednesday, January 6th.
-They issued an overweight rating and a $35.00 price target on the stock.
-Zacks Investment Research downgraded shares of Protagonist Therapeutics from a buy rating to a hold rating in a research report on Tuesday, March 9th.
-SVB Leerink increased their price target on shares of Protagonist Therapeutics from $30.00 to $41.00 and gave the company an outperform rating in a research report on Tuesday, March 9th.
-Finally, Piper Sandler started coverage on shares of Protagonist Therapeutics in a research report on Wednesday, December 16th.
-They issued an overweight rating and a $53.00 price target on the stock.
-One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Protagonist Therapeutics currently has a consensus rating of Buy and an average price target of $37.22.
+Several other equities analysts also recently commented on the company.
+Piper Sandler started coverage on Protagonist Therapeutics in a research report on Wednesday, December 16th.
+They set an “overweight” rating and a $53.00 target price for the company.
+BMO Capital Markets raised their target price on Protagonist Therapeutics from $37.00 to $46.00 in a research report on Monday, December 7th.
+SVB Leerink raised their target price on Protagonist Therapeutics from $30.00 to $41.00 and gave the stock an “outperform” rating in a research report on Tuesday, March 9th.
+JPMorgan Chase & Co. assumed coverage on Protagonist Therapeutics in a research report on Wednesday, January 6th.
+They set an “overweight” rating and a $35.00 target price for the company.
+Finally, Zacks Investment Research cut Protagonist Therapeutics from a “buy” rating to a “hold” rating in a report on Tuesday, March 9th.
+One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $37.22.

-In related news, Director Sarah B. Noonberg sold 4,700 shares of the firm’s stock in a transaction on Wednesday, February 10th.
-The shares were sold at an average price of $25.47, for a total value of $119,709.00.
-Following the completion of the transaction, the director now directly owns 4,700 shares of the company’s stock, valued at $119,709.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Dinesh V. Ph D. Patel sold 24,846 shares of the firm’s stock in a transaction on Tuesday, January 19th.
-The shares were sold at an average price of $24.60, for a total transaction of $611,211.60.
-Following the completion of the transaction, the chief executive officer now directly owns 450,990 shares of the company’s stock, valued at $11,094,354.
+In other news, Director Sarah B. Noonberg sold 4,700 shares of Protagonist Therapeutics stock in a transaction on Wednesday, February 10th.
+The stock was sold at an average price of $25.47, for a total value of $119,709.00.
+Following the completion of the sale, the director now directly owns 4,700 shares of the company’s stock, valued at approximately $119,709.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Dinesh V. Ph D. Patel sold 24,846 shares of Protagonist Therapeutics stock in a transaction on Tuesday, January 19th.
+The shares were sold at an average price of $24.60, for a total value of $611,211.60.
+Following the completion of the sale, the chief executive officer now directly owns 450,990 shares of the company’s stock, valued at $11,094,354.
 The disclosure for this sale can be found here.
-14.20% of the stock is owned by company insiders.
+14.20% of the stock is currently owned by company insiders.

-Several large investors have recently added to or reduced their stakes in the stock.
-Jane Street Group LLC grew its stake in shares of Protagonist Therapeutics by 9.1% in the fourth quarter.
-Jane Street Group LLC now owns 14,473 shares of the company’s stock valued at $292,000 after buying an additional 1,205 shares in the last quarter.
-Los Angeles Capital Management LLC grew its stake in shares of Protagonist Therapeutics by 2.8% in the fourth quarter.
-Los Angeles Capital Management LLC now owns 48,007 shares of the company’s stock valued at $968,000 after buying an additional 1,300 shares in the last quarter.
-The Manufacturers Life Insurance Company grew its stake in shares of Protagonist Therapeutics by 10.8% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 19,015 shares of the company’s stock valued at $383,000 after buying an additional 1,850 shares in the last quarter.
-Pacer Advisors Inc. bought a new position in shares of Protagonist Therapeutics in the fourth quarter valued at $39,000.
-Finally, State of Wisconsin Investment Board boosted its position in Protagonist Therapeutics by 4.7% during the fourth quarter.
-State of Wisconsin Investment Board now owns 55,400 shares of the company’s stock worth $1,117,000 after purchasing an additional 2,500 shares during the period.
-97.45% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+The Manufacturers Life Insurance Company increased its stake in shares of Protagonist Therapeutics by 25.5% in the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 17,165 shares of the company’s stock valued at $336,000 after buying an additional 3,490 shares during the period.
+Sofinnova Investments Inc. increased its stake in shares of Protagonist Therapeutics by 9.7% in the 3rd quarter.
+Sofinnova Investments Inc. now owns 357,769 shares of the company’s stock valued at $6,994,000 after buying an additional 31,705 shares during the period.
+State of Wisconsin Investment Board increased its stake in shares of Protagonist Therapeutics by 4.7% in the 4th quarter.
+State of Wisconsin Investment Board now owns 55,400 shares of the company’s stock valued at $1,117,000 after buying an additional 2,500 shares during the period.
+Swiss National Bank acquired a new stake in shares of Protagonist Therapeutics during the fourth quarter worth $1,667,000.
+Finally, BNP Paribas Arbitrage SA grew its stake in shares of Protagonist Therapeutics by 730.1% during the third quarter.
+BNP Paribas Arbitrage SA now owns 7,106 shares of the company’s stock worth $139,000 after purchasing an additional 6,250 shares during the period.
+97.45% of the stock is owned by institutional investors.

 Protagonist Therapeutics Company Profile